 Said the source, “The president has also heard complaints from his supporters that they have become disoriented when asked by a postal clerk if their package is “fragile, liquid, perishable or potentially hazardous?”

 If Trump does eliminate the Post Office, he’ll stamp out a department whose roots date back to 1775 when it was created by Benjamin Franklin and is one of the few government agencies explicitly authorized by the United States Constitution.
-In addition, twenty one percent of its workforce, or nearly 120,000 employees, are veterans making it second only to the Department of Defense for military hires.
+In addition, about eighteen percent of its workforce, or nearly 113,000 employees, are veterans making it second only to the Department of Defense for military hires.

 When Trump finished discussing the USPS situation with Barr he was said to ask the Attorney General if it was possible to move the Second Amendment into first place.
 Barr reportedly told the president he’d look into it.